chen-qingyu/charmap/README.md

 There are two major operations:

-1. **Using Keyboard (Efficient):**
+- **Using Keyboard (Efficient):**

-   - Type in the search bar to filter letters.
+  1. Type in the search bar to filter letters.
-   - Press Enter to copy the selected letter to the clipboard.
+  2. Press Enter to copy the selected letter to the clipboard.
-   - Use arrow keys to navigate.
+  3. Use arrow keys to navigate.
-   - Use Tab to switch between upper and lower case.
+  4. Use Tab to switch between upper and lower case.

-2. **Using Mouse (Easy):**
+- **Using Mouse (Easy):**

-   - Click on a letter in the table to select a letter.
+  1. Click a letter in the table to select it.
-   - Press the "Copy" button to copy the selected letter to the clipboard.
+  2. Click the "Copy" button to copy the selected letter to the clipboard.

 ## License